eLearning

 More Relevance

-Lack of relevance means lack of motivation.
+A lack of relevance means a lack of motivation.

 So how do you solve this problem and not train too early?